foua-pps/level1c4pps/RELEASING.md

 See [semver.org](http://semver.org/) on how to write a version number.

-6. push changes to github `git push --follow-tags`
+6. push changes to github `git push name-of-foua-pps-repo master --follow-tags`

 7. Verify the Github actions unit tests passed